cmoileo/cmoileo/README.md

 - **Languages:** PHP, Javascript, TypeScript,

 ## 🌱 Learning
 I'm constantly expanding my skill set and diving into new technologies.
-Currently, I'm exploring [Symfony and Svelte].

 ## 🚀 Projects
 Feel free to check out some of the projects I've been working on.
 Your feedback and contributions are always welcome!